 4.1.
 Getting the charge dismissed

-Some prosecutors will dismiss a first-time prostitution charge if the defendant completes these terms:
+Some prosecutors will dismiss a first-time prostitution charge through a diversion program if you complete these terms:

 - A $250 fine or 25 hours of community service;